Pouria Amirshahi

 Pouria Amirshahi (born 27 March 1972) is a French politician.
 He was a member of the National Assembly for the Ninth constituency for French residents overseas.

 In June 2025, Amirshahi's visa application to the United States was rejected.
 He had planned to travel to Washington, D.C. and Boston to meet with progressive lawmakers.
-Amirshahi had initially applied for a Electronic System for Travel Authorization (ESTA) which was rejected, before applying for a standard visa and being banned from entering the United States.
+Amirshahi had initially applied for an Electronic System for Travel Authorization (ESTA) which was rejected, before applying for a standard visa and being banned from entering the United States.